sven-ito/boba/README.md

 **TODO**:

+- mobile optimizations
+- mobile testing
+- turn it into an JIRA Plugin
+- add Selenium tests
+- error handling
+- consitency check for choices
+- allow predefined comments / prio reasons
+- allow multiple prio reasons per choice
 - code refactoring: function Java doc comments
 - code refactoring: remove duplicate code
 - code class modularity -> separate file
-- JIRA Plugin
-- consitency check for choices
-- add Selenium tests
-- Helpbox with advice on how to make a decision (left side, Bootstrap Affix?) : 8
+- Helpbox with advice on how to make a decision (left side, Bootstrap Affix?)
-- grey out buttons that can no yet be used : 8
+- grey out buttons that can no yet be used
-- reduce number of buttons : 6
+- reduce number of buttons
-- separate decision boxes with counter (e.g. "7/10") : 5
+- separate decision boxes with counter (e.g. "7/10")
-- text hint boxes should be hidden and only appear once the step can be done : 5
+- text hint boxes should be hidden and only appear once the step can be done
-- progress bar : 2
+- progress bar
-- server side coding : 0
+- server side coding
 - introduce OOP

+**DONE**:

 - decision boxes with comment fields on why the decision was taken (advanced for storing/processing)

-**DONE**:

 - show combination matrix
 - code refactoring: turn methods into functions
 - code refactoring: separate GUI logic from data / business logic